The Essence of Petri Net Gluings: Recap: Petri nets and free symmetric strict monoidal categories

 It is well-known in the category theory folklore that Petri nets can be considered as free symmetric strict monoidal categories.
 Unfortunately, when one tries to pin down the details of this idea problems arise and different, inequivalent approaches to associate a free symmetric strict monoidal category (abbreviated FSSMC) to a Petri net can be developed~\cite{Meseguer1990, Sassone1995, Baldan2003, Genovese2019, Baez2018}.
 To realize the correspondence, such approaches either use a modified definition of Petri net~\cite{Baldan2003}, or a modified definition of FSSMC~\cite{Sassone1995, Baez2018}, or they weaken the notion of correspondence between the two~\cite{Genovese2019}.

 The approach we are going to use has been developed in~\cite{Genovese2019} and, in contrast to other methods, strives to define a correspondence between nets and FSSMCs which is computationally useful and implementable.
-In~\cite{Genovese2019}, it is extensively discussed why other approaches can be problematic when implementation becomes relevant, and we redirect the reader there for more information.
+In~\cite{Genovese2019}, it is extensively discussed why other approaches can be problematic when implementation becomes relevant, and we redirect the reader there for more information (in particular, \cite{Genovese2019} addresses the issue of the non-functoriality of the correspondence from Petri nets to FSSMCs).
+This is the same approach used also in~\cite{Genovese2021hierar,Genovese2022bdd,Genovese2021mana,Genovese2020guarde}.
+We recall the definition of Petri net we'll be working with, from~\cite{Genovese2019}. \begin{definition} A \emph{Petri net} $N$ is a tuple $\Net{N}$, where $\Pl{N}$ and $\Tr{N}$ are sets, called the set of \emph{places} and \emph{transitions} of $N$, respectively, while $\Pin{-}{N}$ and $\Pout{-}{N}$ are functions $\Tr{N} \to \Msets{\Pl{N}}$, representing the input/output places, respectively, connected to each transition. \end{definition} \begin{definition} A \emph{morphism of Petri nets} $f:N \to M$ is specified by a couple $(\PlM{f}, \TrM{f})$, with $\PlM{f}: \Msets{\Pl{N}} \to \Msets{\Pl{M}}$ multiset homomorphism and $\TrM{f}: \Tr{N} \to \Tr{M}$ function such that

-A central assumption to be made for the approach in~\cite{Genovese2019} to work is that Petri nets have a well ordering on their set of places.
-This is not a problem since any set can be well ordered, while in software applications the places of a net are more often than not already enumerated~\cite{StateboxTeam2019}. \begin{remark} From now on, we will assume that the set of places of every Petri net is well-ordered. \end{remark} \begin{fact}[See \cite{Genovese2019}] To each Petri net $N := \Net{N}$, we associate a free strict symmetric monoidal category $\Free{N}$ defined as follows: \begin{itemize} \item The places of $N$ are used to freely generate the monoid of objects of $\Free{N}$; \item For each transition $t$ in $\Tr{N}$, we define a generating morphism $t: \mathfrak{O}(\Pin{t}{N}) \to \mathfrak{O}(\Pout{t}{N})$, where $\mathfrak{O}$ denotes the function linearizing the multiset $\Pin{t}{N}$ ($\Pout{t}{N}$, respectively) into a string using the order of $\Pl{N}$ to sort elements. \end{itemize} \end{fact} Using Fact~\ref{fac: from Petri to FSSMC} we get a free, symmetric strict monoidal category $\Free{N}$ for each Petri net $N$.
-The FSSMC represents the \emph{category of paths} of the underlying hypegraph of the net, that is, all the possible ``allowed'' ways to run it, concurrently, by a set of actors traversing the hypergraph.
+\end{definition} \begin{definition} To each Petri net $N := \Net{N}$, we associate a free strict symmetric monoidal category $\Free{N}$ defined as follows: \begin{itemize} \item The places of $N$ are used to freely generate the monoid of objects of $\Free{N}$; \item For each transition $t$ in $\Tr{N}$, we define a generating morphism $t: \mathfrak{O}(\Pin{t}{N}) \to \mathfrak{O}(\Pout{t}{N})$, where $\mathfrak{O}$ denotes the function choosing some ordering on the multiset $\Pin{t}{N}$ (and $\Pout{t}{N}$, respectively). \end{itemize} Details of this construction can be found in~\cite{Genovese2019}. \end{definition} Using Fact~\ref{fac: from Petri to FSSMC} we get a free, symmetric strict monoidal category $\Free{N}$ for each Petri net $N$.
+This FSSMC represents the \emph{category of paths} of the underlying hypegraph of the net, that is, all the possible ``allowed'' ways to run it, concurrently, by a set of actors traversing the hypergraph.
 For this reason we call $\Free{N}$ \emph{the category of executions} of $N$.